OlivierSohn/hamazed/imj-base/README.md

 # What is it?

-A library containing common low-level data types.
+A library containing

+- Common low-level data types

+- A terminal render engine that mitigates screen tearing when rendering complex game graphics, by minimizing the amount of data sent to stdout.

+- The class DiscretelyInterpolable and its implementation on common data-types.